Possessive Adjectives Grammar Exercises: Level A1-A2 (with Answers)

 Drag items or use arrows to arrange them in the correct order.

-The correct order is 'She loves her new cat' because the possessive adjective 'her' must come directly before the noun 'cat', and adjectives follow the possessive adjective in the noun phrase.
+The correct order is 'She loves her little cat' because the possessive adjective 'her' must come directly before the noun 'cat', and the subject 'She' comes first.

 Q6 15